Synthesis of Winning Attacks on Communication Protocols using Supervisory Control Theory: Two Case Studies

 To represent the specification automaton with respect to the system under attack, namely $G_a$, we construct $G_{other,a}$ based on $G_a$ in the same manner as $G_{other}$.
 For instance, if $G_{sm}$ is a dedicated automaton and the attacker infiltrates the network, then $G_{other,a} = G_{PA} \parallel G_{PB} \parallel G_{C} \parallel G_{N,a} \parallel G_e$.
 Let $H_a = G_{other,a} \parallel G_{sm}$ be the specification automaton under attack.
+Similarly to marking in $G_{other}$, we want $G_{sm}$ to determine marking in $H_a$, thus all the states of $G_{other,a}$ are to be marked.
 If there exist no marked states in $H_a$, then the attacker is not powerful enough to cause a violation of the safety property.
 Even if $H_a$ has marked states, there may not exist \textsc{For-all} attacks (but possibly only \textsc{There-exists} attacks), depending on whether a nonblocking supervisor can be synthesized with respect to plant $G_a$ and specification automaton $H_a$; this will be addressed in the solution of the SCT problem discussed below.

-In summary, the procedure to build $H_a$ for a given safety property is as follows: \begin{enumerate} \item Construct a suitable $G_{sm}$ that captures the violation of the given safety property. \item Construct $G_{other}$ as the parallel composition of the automata in $G_{nom}$ which do not take part in $G_{sm}$. \item Construct $H_{nom} = G_{other} \parallel G_{sm}$ and see if $H_{nom}$ has marked states.
-If yes, the system model is incorrect (as it violates the safety property even if no attacker is present); terminate. \item Construct $G_{other,a}$ based on $G_a$ and $G_{sm}$ in the same manner as $G_{other}$. \item Construct $H_a = Trim(G_{other,a} \parallel G_{sm})$ and see if $H_a$ has marked states.
-If yes, the attacker's actions represented as new transitions and events in $G_{C,a}$ and/or $G_{N,a}$ can cause a violation of the given safety property.
-Note that $H_a$ should be trim because we want the attacker to alway be able to eventually win, i.e., there should not be any deadlocks/livelocks in the controlled $G_a$. \end{enumerate}